Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ## Checking the Hands
 After the deal, players check their hands to see if they hold any triplets (3 cards of the same month), or a four of a kind (4 cards of the same month).

 If a player holds a triplet, then they may choose to reveal it to the other players before the round begins.
 This is a grave disadvantage, but if that player manages to win the round, their score will be doubled.
+This is known as *heundeum* (lit. 'shaking').
+Should the player hold multiple triplets, they may reveal as many as they like, and the `x2` multipliers for each will stack.